What Is a Title Insurance Policy?

 Other Factors Affecting Title

-In addition, title searchers also look for reconveyances (proof that the encumbrances are paid off), and they look for easements, rights-of-way, CC&Rs, other elements affecting title to the property.
+Deeds provide chain-of-title, but there are times when those chains are broken.
+Title searchers also look for deeds of reconveyance (proof that the deed of trust has been paid in full), and they look for easements, rights-of-way, CC&Rs (covenants, conditions, and restrictions), and other issues that could affect the title to the property.
 Here are more records that are searched to piece title together:

 - Marriage records

 - Tax sales